Sunnynook Large Munsterlanders

 Joe & Sheila Schmutz, R.R.
 2 Site 202 Box 123, Saskatoon, SK Canada S7K 3J5

-The Sunnynook G2 litter is expected in mid-February 2018.
-The parents will be Sunnynook's Bobwhite "Bobbi" and Sunnynook's Cue "Q".
-This will be the first litter for both "Bobbi" and "Q".
+The Sunnynook G2 litter was born on February 9, 2018.,There are 3 females and 5 males.
+The parents are Sunnynook's Bobwhite "Bobbi" and Sunnynook's Cue "Q".
+This is the first litter for both "Bobbi" and "Q".

-There is a waiting list for the G2 litter.
-If you would like to be considered for this waiting list, please complete the attached questionnaire, available as a downloadable pdf.
+Most pups are spoken for, but two males are still available.
+If you would like to be considered for one of them, please complete the attached questionnaire, available as a downloadable pdf.

 Sunnynook's Bobwhite "Bobbi", the proposed dam